corefan/xenko-docs/manual/particles/tutorials/particle-materials.md

         private AttributeDescription texCoord1 = new AttributeDescription("TEXCOORD1");
 ```

-In addition to the already existing @`SiliconStudio.Xenko.Rendering.Materials.IComputeColor` we are going to use @`SiliconStudio.Xenko.Rendering.Materials.IComputeScalar` for intensity, which returns a float, rather than a float4.
-We will also add another  @`SiliconStudio.Xenko.Particles.Materials.UVBuilder` for a second texture coordinates animation.
+In addition to the already existing @'SiliconStudio.Xenko.Rendering.Materials.IComputeColor', we'll use @'SiliconStudio.Xenko.Rendering.Materials.IComputeScalar' for intensity, which returns a float, rather than a float4.
+We will also add another  @'SiliconStudio.Xenko.Particles.Materials.UVBuilder' for a second texture coordinates animation.

   ```cs